sidnand/Optimization-Exploratorium/cover_letter.md

 ## My Key Learning Outcomes

+My key learning outcomes were:

+- Developing a better understanding of mathematical optimization: the different types of optimization problems and how to represent them mathematically.

+- Learning about the ways mathematical optimization is applied in finance.

+- Developing an in-depth understanding of constraint programming.

+- Improving my Python programming skills in CVXPY, SciPy, and Google OR-Tools.

+- Enhancing my LaTeX document writing skills.

 ## My Artifact Creation Process

-My artifact creation process was in ... main parts.
+My artifact creation process comprised three main parts:

-1. Pick a topic I am passionate about
+1. Selecting a topic I am passionate about.

-2. Search the internet and consult with ChatGPT about how mathematics is used within this topic
+2. Researching how mathematics is applied within this topic on the internet.

-3.
+3. Choosing a specific application problem, initially outlining the background and mathematics, and then using Python to solve the problem.

 ## Most Proud Artifact

 The artifact I am most proud of is the optimizing trade through intermediate facilitation literature summary.
-This artifact was quite challenging for me because the ideas in the paper were outside my knowledge base, so it was difficult to summarize the material in a detailed matter.
-The mathematics in that paper was not very intuitive to me, so I qdecided not to talk much about the math outside of the main optimization problem.
+This artifact was quite challenging for me because the ideas in the paper were outside my knowledge base, making it difficult to summarize the material in detail.
+The mathematics in that paper was not very intuitive to me, so I decided not to delve deeply into the math beyond the main optimization problem.

 ## Challenges in my Portfolio

+My biggest challenge was coming up with good solutions to the problems addressed in my artifacts.
+For example, in my last artifact on the N-Queens problem, developing the mathematical solution was quite tricky.
+Another example is the Black-Scholes stochastic differential equation, which was challenging to explain in plain English terms, but I believe I managed to provide a clear explanation at a high level.

-## Successes in my Portfolio
+## Enjoyable Part of my Portfolio

+In general, I enjoyed every aspect of the portfolio.
+I am very proud of the quality and detail in my artifacts.
+However, the most enjoyable part was learning the new material needed to write my artifacts.
+All my artifacts were topics I cared a lot about, so I was highly motivated to develop a high-quality portfolio.

 ## Portfolio Guidance to Other Students

+I believe the best piece of advice I can offer to other students is to work on optimization problems they are passionate about.
+This passion will drive motivation and contribute to the creation of a high-quality portfolio.

 ## Grade Proposal